Step 01

 Write a few prompts

-You decide what to include in your zine,
+You decide what topics to include in your zine,

 and your community responds.

-Turn it into a zine* your community can revisit.
+Make a zine* together that your community can revisit.

 People showed up.
 Connected.
 Felt something shift.